c2siorg/c2siorg.github.io/_gsocprojects/webiu.md

 ---
 Brief explanation
 : The proposed project aims to create a dynamic organization website that automatically fetches project information from GitHub repositories.
 This eliminates the need for manual data entry, ensuring real-time updates on the organization's website whenever a new repository is created or existing is updated.
 The website will also feature a configurable project template that provides essential details such as project title, description, technology stack, live demo availability, and more.
+<br><br>

-+ Admin Controls: Create an admin control panel to manage the display of projects on the website.
+Admin Controls: Create an admin control panel to manage the display of projects on the website.
 This includes the ability to show/hide specific projects and modify their display settings.
 Backend Integration: Choose a backend solution (e.g., AWS, MongoDB) to store and manage additional data, such as admin configurations and website settings.
+<br><br>

-+ Documentation: Improve and maintain documentation related to the development areas, ensuring clarity for future contributors.
+Documentation: Improve and maintain documentation related to the development areas, ensuring clarity for future contributors.
 <br><br>

 Expected Results